Japan Nature Guides

 Wild Japan is astonishingly diverse, and the reasons, though apparent, are little known amongst those who travel the standard tourist circuit of this ancient country.
 Another myth is that Japan is a small country.
 It is, in fact, larger than either Britain or New Zealand, and almost exactly the same size as Germany.
 But Japan's most significant feature is that it is not just an island country, but a country of islands.
 Situated where the Oriental and the Temperate regions meet, Japan is situated on a significant natural history cross-roads.

 The northern island of Hokkaido has a sub-Arctic feel, while in the far south, the Nansei Islands are decidely sub-tropical.
 In the past the islands were connected to the north to the Asian continent via Sakhalin, to the west via the Korean Peninsula and to the south via Taiwan.

 In April 1982, Mark began writing a column for The Japan Times newspaper, it was to be about the natural history, the wildlife, of this fascinating archipelago.
 He called that column about wild Japan Wild Watch.

-Over a period of three decades, Mark has written several hundred newspaper and magazine articles, various scientific papers and several popular books on a wide range of natural history, birding and travel topics relating to Japan and Asia.
+Over a period of four decades, Mark has written several hundred newspaper and magazine articles, various scientific papers and several popular books on a wide range of natural history, birding and travel topics relating to Japan and Asia.

-Last updated: 20130523
+Last updated: 20220117